 The LLP was incorporated in England and Wales as a limited liability partnership.
+The Partnership's registered office address is 1 Bartholomew Lane, London EC2N 2AX.
 The principal activities of the Partnership are disclosed on page 2 within the Members' Report.